-If a feature F1 is indexed as a cue which may lead to an expectation of feature F4, then an internode will lie between node F1 and node F4, as illustrated in figure 1.
-Long term memory traces which record occurrences of both F1 and F4 are accessed via the internode between them.
-Feature F1 may be triggered by incoming sensory data and in turn send a signal to I1, which adjusts the signal strength based on the predictive value of F1 for F4, and passes it on.
+If a feature F1 is indexed as a cue which may lead to an expectation of feature F2, then an internode will lie between node F1 and node F2, as illustrated in figure 1.
+Long term memory traces which record occurrences of both F1 and F2 are accessed via the internode between them.
+Feature F1 may be triggered by incoming sensory data and in turn send a signal to I1, which adjusts the signal strength based on the predictive value of F1 for F2, and passes it on.

-Suppose that F1 and F2 are necessary for an expectation of F4, but F3 is not highly correlated with F4.
-Consider what happens when only F1 is present.
-Activation from F1 will trigger internode I1 which will scale expectation by LS and pass it to F4 along the expectation link.
-F4 will then send signals along each of its outgoing probe links.
-I2 receives a probe and, finding the LN value relating F2 to F4 is quite small (i.e., the presence of F2 is quite necessary for any expectation of F4), I2 sends a probe signal to F2.
-Since F2 is not present at this time, F2 does not return a signal along a trigger link and I2 sends an inhibitory signal along the expectation link to F4, reducing the expectation of F4.
-(Values are multiplied together by the receiving node; hence, the LN value which has a value less than one acts as an inhibitory signal.)
-I3 also receives a probe signal from F4.
-Since the LN value relating F3 to F4 is about 1 (indicating that F3 is not strongly correlated to F4), I3 does not send a probe signal on to F3 and the spread of activation is attenuated.
+Suppose that F1 matches an item in short-term memory but F3 does not.
+Further suppose that F1 is moderately suggestive of F2, F3 is quite necessary for an expectation of F2, but F4 is not highly correlated with F2.
+Activation from F1 will trigger internode I1 which will scale expectation by LS and pass it to F2 along the expectation link.
+F2 will then send signals along each of its outgoing probe links.
+I3 receives a probe and, finding the LN value relating F3 to F2 is quite small (i.e., the presence of F3 is quite necessary for any expectation of F2), I3 sends a probe signal to F3.
+Since F3 does not return a signal along a trigger link, I2 sends an inhibitory signal along the expectation link to F2, reducing the expectation of F2.
+(Values are multiplied together by the receiving node; hence, the LN value which has